Alessandrx204/ReapySet/README.md

 ---

 ## License
-source code is all right reserved/Qt binaries are available in coordance to Qt's LGPL License
+source code is all right reserved/Qt binaries are available in concordance to Qt's LGPLv3 License